Middle School Curriculum

 The purpose of the eighth-grade science course is to give students an overview of the three primary scientific disciplines they will encounter in secondary school: physics, chemistry, and biology.
 The curriculum touches on the inter-relationship of these disciplines.

-The content includes continued reinforcement of measurement skills (utilizing the SI units) as well as graphicalrepresentation of laboratory data and formal presentation of laboratory results using the standard scientific format.
-The fall term focuses on the nature of science, measurements, atoms, elements, the periodic table, atomic structure, and properties of matter.
+The content includes continued reinforcement of measurement skills (utilizing the SI units) as well as graphical representation of laboratory data and formal presentation of laboratory results using the standard scientific format.
+The fall term focuses on the nature of science, measurements, atoms, elements, the periodic table, property changes of matter, atomic structure, and chemical bonds.
 In the winter term, the students study the structures and functions of the cell.
-The human body systems are studied, starting with structure and movement and moving through digestion, circulation, respiration, and reproduction.
+The human body systems are studied, starting with structure and movement and moving through nutrition, circulation, respiration, and reproduction.
 The spring term returns to physical science, when the topics of motion, speed, work, and power are covered and then incorporated into an exploration of simple machines and the concept of mechanical advantage.
 The climax of the term is an engineering design project that not only unifies the concepts taught throughout the term, but also emphasizes the complementary relationships amongst science, mathematics, and engineering.